-The Centre for Computers in Education and Training (CCET) was established within the Electrical Engineering Department of the University of Salford in the early 1980's, by a group of entreprenurial staff who wished to develop the use of Commodure Pet 8-bit computers within the educational sector.
+The Centre for Computers in Education and Training (CCET) was established within the Electrical Engineering Department of the University of Salford in the early 1980's, by Dr Allen Flinn and a group of entreprenurial staff who wished to develop the use of Commodure Pet 8-bit computers within the educational sector.

 The development of better graphics on desktop PCs meant that Computer Aided Design (CAD) was no longer the domain of large and expensive mainframe computers.
 In 1987, CCET started the first authorised AutoCAD training centre in the North West.
 Combining this with their mobiles training units, we were able to deliver high quality CAD training to a wide range of commercial customers, at clients site, in a timely fashion.